mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/ds-call-parm.md

 ---
 title: DSCallParm class
+description: Describes a Data Structure (either single or Multi) as a parameter for a CALL to an IBMi program.

 ---

 Describes a Data Structure (either single or Multi) as a parameter for a CALL to an IBMi program.